 Three Ways-What’s Your Preference?

 There is a range of opinions here.
 Many cooks mix herbs and salt 50/50.
-A cup of loosly packed herbs to a cup of salt.
+A cup of loosely packed herbs to a cup of salt.

-I use a higher ratio of salt to herb and my salt dries easily overnight without any heat.
-I think that avoiding heat maintains better fresh flavor.
+I use a higher ratio of salt to herb, and my salt dries easily overnight without any heat.
+I think that avoiding heat maintains a better fresh flavor.
 You may feel differently.
-The mixtures with more herbs than salt take longer to dry and you may need to use the heat of a very low oven.
+The mixtures with more herbs than salt take longer to dry, and you may need to use the heat of a very low oven.
 (Below 200)

 I keep Rosemary salt ready to use and make some for gifts.
 The recipe is in the recipe section below.

 I see recipes suggesting ratios as high as 3 cups of fresh herbs to ½ cup of salt.
 This, once blended will make a green salt with a very moist texture.
 This ratio would be stored in a sealed glass container in the refrigerator.
 This has the texture of a salty herb paste.
 You could easily coat a roast in this.